 The winter months can be hard on everyone when it comes to the weather.
-Much of the US has already had their first run in with snow, and it mostly likely won’t be their last.
 Although the snow can transform your surroundings into a winter wonderland, it can be just as dangerous too.
 As we move into blizzard season, we need to be prepared on how to brace for the bad weather.
 With these tips, you can protect your apartment and family from the harsh effects of winter storms.

 Understand the Differences of Forecasting Terms